Frequently Asked Questions

 I just turn my head when using a CLU?
 What is wrong with this technique?

 The Orbiter® does cost more than other eye shields.
-Other eye shields are simple pieces of acrylic, while The Orbiter® is a dental device that is designed to save you time, make you more efficient, and reduce frustration during the curing process.
-Using The Orbiter® compared to other forms of eye protection has been shown to save as much as two days of time annually, meaning your return on investment pays off very quickly and will continue to reap dividends for the life of the device.
+Other eye shields are simple pieces of acrylic, while The Orbiter® is a dental device that is designed to save you time, make you more efficient, and reduce frustration during the curing process, a time when you should be focused on your patient, not your equipment!

 Many friction-fit/traditional oval eye shields crack and chip.
 Is The Orbiter® higher quality and less prone to break and chip?